History of DEC

 Then, in 1885, the State Legislature established the Forest Preserve of New York State, setting aside land in the Adirondacks and Catskills to be protected as "forever wild" and establishing regulations and guidelines governing the use of these lands.
 The year 1885 also marked the beginning of the forest ranger service in New York State.

 In 1895, the Fisheries, Game and Forest Commission was formed to take on functions related to fish and game regulations, hunting seasons, and poaching.
-The Commission became the Conservation Department in 1911.
+This and several other small Commissions were combined in 1911 to become the Conservation Commission, which then later became the Conservation Department in 1926.
 The Conservation Department became one of the forerunners of the New York State Department of Environmental Conservation when it was formed in 1970.

-Read the full timeline (PDF) (145 KB) tracing DEC's history and various environmental milestones throughout the decades.
+Read the full timeline (PDF) tracing DEC's history and various environmental milestones throughout the decades.

 DEC's First Year